 From a semantic point of view, we can consider that the model is structured in a set of sequence diagrams (MSCs) connected together with three operators: sequence (seq), parallel (par) and alternative (alt).
 The interleaving of context actors described by a set of MSCs generates a graph representing all executions of the actors of the environment.
-This graph is then partitioned in such a way as to generate a set of subgraphs corresponding to the sub-contexts as mentioned in 3.3.
+This graph is then partitioned in such a way as to generate a set of subgraphs corresponding to the sub-contexts as mentioned in III-C.

-The originality of CDL is its ability to link each expressed property to a context diagram, i.e. a limited scope of the system behavior.
-The properties can be specified with property pattern definitions that we do not describe here but can be found in (Dhaussy & Roger, 2011).
+Figure 5.
+S CP case study: partial representation of the context tem behavior.
+The properties can be specified with property pattern definitions that we do not describe here but can be found in [DPC+09] and [DR11].
 Properties can be linked to the context description at Level 1 or Level 2 (such as P1 and P3 in Figure 5) by the stereotyped links property/scope.
 A property can have several scopes and several properties can refer to a single diagram.
 CDL is designed so that formal artifacts required by existing model checkers could be automatically generated from it.
-This generation is currently implemented in our prototype tool called OBP (Observer Based Prover) described briefly in Section 5.
-We will now present the CDL formal syntax and semantics.
+This generation is currently implemented in our prototype tool called OBP (Observer Based Prover) described briefly in Section V. We will now present the CDL formal syntax and semantics.